TritonDataCenter/rfd/rfd/0013/README.md

   and/or ContainerArchive (`docker cp`) [a: agreed, moved to Export]
 - ContainerResize as "UpdateContainer"?
 Hrm.
-Resize is called for `docker attach` and as part of `docker start -i` and `docker run`.i [a: true, hence grouped with attach, though no persistent change on container]
+Resize is called for `docker attach` and as part of `docker start -i` and `docker run`.i [a: true, hence grouped with attach, changed to Login* now per rbac-actions table]
-- Proposing moving "ContainerWait" to "ecs:GetInstance"... because it is just about getting the current state of the container and waiting until it is stopped. [a: true, but it's normally used with create or power cycle, hence put under Operate; fine either way though]
+- Proposing moving "ContainerWait" to "ecs:GetInstance"... because it is just about getting the current state of the container and waiting until it is stopped. [a: true, but it's normally used with power cycle; fine either way though]
 - Info: Perhaps elide the image and container counts for non-account access.
   [a: yes if time, not too concerned since these are just counts]